callumgran/json-struct/README.md

 ## Getting Started

 To get started, check out the example code and documentation in the project's repository.
 The provided examples and documentation will help you quickly integrate JSON-Struct-Mapper into your C project.

-## Contributing

-Contributions and bug reports are welcome!
-Feel free to open issues or submit pull requests on the project's GitHub repository.